Nickguild1993/Module_1_Challenge/Challenge_1_Deliverable_3.md

 ## Overview of Project

 ### Purpose
-The purpose of the project was to analyze how similar campaigns to Louise’s faired vis-à-vis their respective launch dates and fundraising goals.
+The purpose of the project was to analyze how similar campaigns to Louise’s faired vis-à-vis their respective launch dates and fundraising goals and how those variables affected their outcomes.

 ## Analysis and Challenges
 **Analysis for Deliverable Number One**For analysing the relationship between camapign outcomes (Successful, Failed, and canceled) and their launch dates, I used a pivot table to extract the variables I was looking for from the data set.
 Once I had that information in a pivot table, I filtered the table by *parent category* (specifically looking at theater) and *year*.
 That allowed me to look at the outcomes of campaigns over the year (grouped by month) that were of the same type as Louise's- theater.